vmexit/trio-sosp23-ae/README.md

 The above problem mostly affects fio.
 We have attached a pre-built version of all our workloads, including fio, that has the right library initialization order (at least on Ubuntu 20.04).
 If you encounter the above problem, please use the pre-built version instead.

+4. ArckFS numbers its threads (i.e., the first thread within the process is 0 and the next thread is 1 etc.) based on difference of gettid() and the thread id of the first thread.
+(With the current Linux, there seems to be no good way to number threads.).
+If the system is constantly creating a large number of proceses/threads in the background (e.g., running k8s services), ArckFS may panic.
+A small number of background processes are fine.

 # Authors